529 vs Coverdell ESA vs UTMA/UGMA vs Roth IRA: 2026 Comparison

 The advantages of using a Roth IRA for college savings include complete investment flexibility, no required minimum distributions, no penalties for education withdrawals (on contributions), and strong financial aid positioning.
 Retirement account balances are not reported on the FAFSA, making a Roth IRA invisible for financial aid purposes.
 However, withdrawals from a Roth IRA for education will show up as income on future FAFSAs under certain circumstances.

-The limitations are significant: the annual contribution limit is $7,000 ($8,000 if over 50), there are income limits ($161,000 single / $240,000 married in 2026), and using the Roth IRA for college reduces your retirement savings.
+The limitations are significant: the 2026 IRA contribution limit is $7,500 ($8,600 if age 50 or older), Roth IRA eligibility phases out from $153,000 to $168,000 for single filers and $242,000 to $252,000 for married filing jointly, and using the Roth IRA for college reduces your retirement savings.
 Financial planners generally recommend funding a 529 first and using a Roth IRA for college only if you have already maximized other retirement savings and 529 contributions.
 Model your retirement needs alongside college savings with our college savings calculator.

 Best for: Parents who want a dual-purpose savings vehicle, are uncertain whether the child will attend college, or want maximum flexibility.
 Not ideal as a primary college savings account.